curv3d/curv/ideas/next/Simple_and_Learnable.rst

 This level adds imperative features: mutable local variables, a statement language that includes assignments, conditionals and loops.

+You know how, in Haskell, people call monads "programmable semicolons", and describe monads as a way to encode imperative algorithms?
+What if we ditch the category theory, and design a pure functional language where you can just use imperative idioms directly?
+That's what Curv is.

 Why?

 * Because everybody knows how to write imperative programs.